HarderThenHarder/DeepReinforcementLearningDocuments/DRL_Documentation.md

 ### Concepts in Reinforcement Learning
 1. The main goal of Reinforcement Learning is to maximum the `Total Reward`.
-2. `Total Reward` is the sum of all reward in `One Eposide`, so the model doesn't know which steps in this eposide are good and which are bad.
+2. `Total Reward` is the sum of all reward in `One Eposide`, so the model doesn't know which steps in this episode are good and which are bad.
 3. Only few actions can get the positive reward (ex: fire and killing the enemy in Space War game gets positive reward but moving gets no reward), so how to let the model find these right actions is very important.